Western Ghats: Fauna

-There is a higher fish species richness in the southern part of the Western Ghats.
-There are 13 genera entirely restricted to the Western Ghats (Betadevario, Dayella, Haludaria, Horabagrus, Horalabiosa, Hypselobarbus, Indoreonectes, Lepidopygopsis, Longischistura, Mesonoemacheilus, Parapsilorhynchus, Rohtee, and Travancoria).
+The southern region of the Western Ghats exhibits greater fish species richness.
+There are 13 genera entirely restricted to the Western Ghats (Betadevario, Dayella, Haludaria, Horabagrus, Horalabiosa, Hypselobarbus, Indoreonectes, Lepidopygopsis, Longischistura, Koima, Parapsilorhynchus, Rohtee, and Travancoria).
 The most species-rich families are the Cyprinids (72 species), hillstream loaches (34 species; including stone loaches, now regarded a separate family), Bagrid catfishes (19 species), and Sisorid catfishes (12 species).
-The region is home to several ornamental fishes like the Denison (or red line torpedo) barb, melon barb, several species of Dawkinsia barbs, zebra loach, Horabagrus catfish, dwarf pufferfish and dwarf Malabar pufferfish.
+The region is home to several ornamental fishes including the endemic Denison barb, melon barb, several species of Dawkinsia barbs, zebra loach, Horabagrus catfish, dwarf pufferfish and dwarf Malabar pufferfish.
 The rivers are also home to Osteobrama bakeri, and larger species such as the Malabar snakehead, and Malabar mahseer.
 A few are adapted to an underground life, including some Rakthamichthys swamp eels, and the catfish Horaglanis and Kryptoglanis.
 97 freshwater fish species were considered threatened in 2011, including 12 critically endangered, 54 endangered, and 31 vulnerable.
 The reservoirs in the region are important for their commercial and sport fisheries of rainbow trout, mahseer, and common carp.
 There are more than 200 freshwater fish species including 35 also known from brackish or marine water.
-Several new species have been described from the region since the last decade (e.g., Dario urops and S. sharavathiensis).
+Several new species have been described from the region since the last decade (e.g., Dario urops and Schistura sharavathiensis).